Coffee for the office or people on the go

 Fortunately we came prepared.
-Whipping out our tins, we boiled some water post-haste and poured the steaming hot liquid over some fine, dark chocolate and nutty grounds, and proceeded to slowly sip pure bliss while looking out over the shimmering Hong Kong coast.
+Whipping out our tins, we boiled some water post-haste and poured the steaming hot liquid over our drip bag coffee wafting with aromas of dark chocolate and nuts.
+We slowly sipped our liquid respite while looking out over the shimmering Hong Kong coast.

 I didn’t appreciate these pour-over bags when our roaster and the BeanCurious team first introduced them to me.
-They looked clumsy, only marginally more convenient, wasteful and I assumed, not very tasty.
-So I begrudgingly took a few packs with me camping, hiking and stay-cationing to give it a try.
+They looked clumsy, wasteful and I assumed, not very tasty.

-And you know what?
+But you know what?
 This coffee is pretty good.
-Not as good as when you have a trusty grinder, scale, kettle in hand mind you.
-But very, very good when you have nothing but some ash-speckled water boiled in a camp fire, or that sad-looking netspresso machine greeting you at the hotel.
+Excellent even when you have nothing but some ash-speckled water boiled in a camp fire, and a view from Lantau peak gazing out over the mountains.